-It’s not enough to simply tell your superiors that sales increased after training; you need to prove that the increase in sales was the result of your training.
-With the Kirkpatrick Model, you can create a chain of evidence—a path that shows exactly how the training you instituted led to an increase in sales volume.
+It’s not enough to simply tell your superiors that training led to higher employee engagement in the sales process (and, thus, higher sales).
+You need the data to back you up.
+The Kirkpatrick Model lets you create a chain of evidence—a path that shows exactly how the training you instituted led to an increase in sales volume.

 Now you’re ready to move forward with your training program, collecting the relevant data as you go.
 Later, when you discover that since the training cart sizes have increased by an average of 10%, you can use the data you’ve collected to clearly show that the sales training was directly responsible.

 A major shortcoming of the Kirkpatrick Model is that it stops just short of providing a true training ROI cost-benefit analysis.
 You can show that the training produced measurable results, but how does that stack up against the costs of running the program?
 To fix that, we can look to the Phillips Model, which builds on Kirkpatrick’s framework with a fifth level: ROI.

 The five levels of the Phillips Model are based on Kirkpatrick’s Model, with a few tweaks meant to create more data, and context around that data, to ultimately help determine ROI.

 To calculate training ROI, you would collect the data for levels 1-4, creating your chain of evidence, just like in the Kirkpatrick Model.
 The only major difference is that instead of calculating one number for Level 4, you would attempt to capture impact figures for a variety of metrics and would convert them into a monetary value.

 So, for our sales training example from the first section, let’s say we were able to connect our training program with a 10% increase in average order value across the company, translating to an $80,000 increase in sales over the next year.

 How much did it cost to run the training?
 Let’s run the numbers: